IsaBeau-Dev/CK3-ColorPicker-Gimp-Plugin/README.md

 1. **Access the Plugin**:
    - Open your CK3 definition.csv file (which contains province-color mappings).
    - Run the CK3 ColorPicker Gimp Plugin.
+(You can find it in the menu bar (bar at the top) under `CK3`)
    - A window will appear, allowing you to search for provinces by name (You will see a list with all entries of definition.csv and can scroll trough it.).

 2. **Select a Province**: